nextensio/docs/content/en/Architecture/onboarding/_index.md

 ### STEP6: Run connectors in data centers

-Download the connector sofware and run it in DCA and DCB on any servers that can reach appx.awesomecustomer.com and appy.awesomecustomer.com.
-The connector is also authenticated/validated by logging in with the username/password that was created when creating each AppGroup ID.
+At a high level, this consists of downloading the connector sofware to run it in DCA and DCB on any servers that can reach appx.awesomecustomer.com and appy.awesomecustomer.com.
+The connector is provided with an authentication key and the gateweay to connect to.
 The same connector software is used for any number of AppGroups customer has defined.
 There will need to be one connector launched per AppGroup ID (there can be more as covered above under 'Add AppGroup') .
 The act of authenticating the connector also makes the connector aware of what applications it's serving.